• Rental Listings

 If an owner does not qualify for an exemption, the B.C.
 Speculation Tax is applied as follows:

-Canadian citizen or permanent resident: 0.5% of property’s assessed value
+• Canadian citizen or permanent resident: 0.5% of assessed property value

-Foreign owner or member of a satellite family: 2% of property’s assessed value
+• Foreign owner or member of a satellite family: 2% of assessed property value

 How do I complete the Speculation Tax declaration?